TickTeam/guide-tt/ticktick_web_app/how_to_subscribe_my_calendar_in_ticktick.md

 ###How to subscribe my calendar in TickTick? <mark>[Pro only]</mark>
-This feature allows you to add events from other calendar services to TickTick.
+This feature allows you to add events from a third-party calendar to TickTick.

 <br />
 ####**-How to do?**